Encrypt-S/navpi/README.md

 - Type `git pull` and press enter.
 - You will receive any UI updates.

+If you have the latest version of the UI, you should be able to perform future updates by using the update button on the control page.

 ## Updating the Nav Coin Daemon

 - Boot to the Raspberry Pi GUI Operating System.